James-Cherished-Inc/roo-code-community/Custom Modes Visualizer/README.md

 3. Your changes are automatically saved to browser storage

 ### Editing Modes
-- **Table View**: Click on any cell to edit inline
+- **Table View**: Click on any cell to edit inline, use family selector to filter modes
-- **Smart View**: Use the detailed form for comprehensive editing
+- **Smart View**: Use the detailed form for comprehensive editing, use family selector to filter modes
 - **Prompt Builder**: Select a base mode and customize as needed

 ### Views Overview

 #### Table View
 Perfect for quick edits and getting an overview of all modes.
 Click any field to edit directly.
+Use the family selector to filter modes by family.

 #### Smart View
 Ideal for deep editing of individual modes.
 Navigate through modes with tabs or arrow buttons.
+Use the family selector to filter modes by family.

 #### Prompt Builder
 Create custom prompts by selecting base modes and adding specific instructions.
-Copy the result to use elsewhere.
+Copy the result.

 ## 🎯 Current Modes

-The application comes pre-loaded with these Roo modes:
+The application comes pre-loaded with these Roo modes, organized in the **Default** family:

 - **🏗️ Architect**: Plans system architecture and technical designs
 - **💻 Code**: Writes and modifies code
 - **🐛 Debug**: Troubleshoots issues and diagnoses problems
 - **❓ Ask**: Provides explanations and answers questions
 - **🎯 Orchestrator**: Coordinates complex multi-step projects

+### Family Organization
+Modes are organized into families for better management.
+The Default family contains all built-in modes.
+You can create custom families and organize your modes accordingly.

 ## 🛠️ Tech Stack